When you buy goods from ES Broadcast’s UK offices, your purchase is subject to our Terms and Conditions of Sale.

 Please read these terms carefully before you submit your order to us.
-These terms tell you who we are, how we will provide any goods to you, how you and we may change or end the contract, what to do if there is a problem, and other important information.
+These terms tell you who we are, how we will provide any goods and services to you, how you and we may change or end the contract, what to do if there is a problem, and other important information.

 1.3 Are you a business customer or a consumer?

 In some areas you will have different rights under these terms depending on whether you are a business or consumer.
 You are a consumer if:

 - you are buying goods from us wholly or mainly for your personal use (not for use in connection with your trade, business, craft or profession).

 1.4 If you are a business customer this is our entire agreement with you.